Phase Guided Light Field for Spatial-Depth High Resolution 3D Imaging: Contributions

 \section{Contributions}

-Our method achieves 3D imaging boasting the limiting resolution of the plenoptic camera, which is associated with virtual depth~\cite{perwass2012single}.
-For instance, consider a Raytrix R8 plenoptic camera with an angular resolution of $35\times35$ and spatial resolution of $110\times71$, i.e., a sensor resolution of $3840\times2160$, on the measurement circumstance with a virtual depth of approximately 3, theoretically, our method accomplishes an ERR of $1/3$ and achieves 3D imaging with a resolution of $1280\times720$, while previous SLF methods is of the ERR of $1/35$ and can merely achieve 3D imaging with a resolution of $110\times71$.
+In the existing passive and active light field techniques, the depth map resolution is limited by the SAI resolution.
+Our method breaks this limitation and improves the depth map resolution up to the optical effective resolution~\cite{perwass2012single} of the plenoptic camera.
+Our method is tailored for plenoptic camera 2.0 with high angular resolution, for instance, consider a Raytrix R8 plenoptic camera with an angular resolution of $35\times35$ and spatial resolution of $110\times71$, i.e., a sensor resolution of $3840\times2160$, on the measurement circumstance with a virtual depth of approximately 3, if we ignore the defocus of the micro-lens, theoretically, our method accomplishes an effective resolution ratio~\cite{perwass2012single}~(ERR, the ratio of effective resolution and sensor resolution) of $1/3$ and achieves 3D imaging with a resolution of $1280\times720$, while previous SLF methods is of the ERR of $1/35$ and can merely achieve 3D imaging with a resolution of $110\times71$.

-To the best of our knowledge, we are the first to report the stereo matching over lenslet phase pairs and present a PGLF 3D imaging pipeline to substantially improve the spatial resolution compared with state-of-the-art ALF 3D imaging.
-Our method enables the plenoptic camera to approach its optical limitation for 3D imaging, resulting in a substantial enhancement in the resolution of depth images when compared to existing ALF and PLF 3D imaging techniques.
-This improvement empowers LF 3D imaging for dense and precise 3D measurements, such as defect detection and reverse engineering.
-Moreover, by exploiting the reference depth map generated by PGLF algorithm, only one group of fringe is needed for 3D reconstruction, resulting in a significant reduction in scanning time consumption to less than half.
+To the best of our knowledge, we are the first to relieve the limitation on depth map resolution constrained by SAI resolution in active light field imaging.
+Our method enables the plenoptic camera 2.0 to approach its optical limitation for 3D imaging, resulting in a 10$\times$ enhancement in the resolution of depth images when compared to existing active and passive light field 3D imaging techniques.
+This improvement empowers light field 3D imaging for dense and precise 3D measurements, such as defect detection and reverse engineering.
+Moreover, by exploiting the reference depth map generated by our PGLF algorithm, only one group of fringe is needed for 3D reconstruction, thereby significantly reducing time consumption by half.
 In applications such as automatic optical inspection, this efficiency gain translates into considerable time savings.

 The procedure of our method is shown in Fig.~\ref{Fig:FigFlowchart}, which clarifies that the main contributions of this paper are:

 \hangindent=0.8cm $\bullet$~SLF system calibration procedure with a deformed cone model (DCM) to address axial aberration issue.